KostarevVI/granular-synthesizer/README.md

-# Granny Synth
+# Granular Synthesizer (Granny Synth)
 _Summer Practice project for SPbSTU at 2 year._

 ## Info

-This project was made to explore musical possibilities of Arduino and bring creativity/fun to my own music composing experience.
+This device was made to explore musical possibilities of Arduino and bring creativity/fun to my own music composing experience.
 Synthesizer has 5 knobs:
 - scale (chose the note to play from major pentatonic scale);
 - 2 oscillator knobs (changing frequency of the grain)
 - 2 filter knobs (changing decay of the grain)